Eli42B/HW11/README.md

 # HW11
-HW 11 for Kristine, Nathan, and Elizabeth
+HW 11 for Kristine Schoenecker, Nathan Lin, and Elizabeth Braatz

 # @ Kristine and Nathan